Countries: Asia, China, Japan, Taiwan

 Aspidistra elatior is a herbaceous perennial from China, Japan, and Taiwan.
-This species produces large, lance shaped leaves, in a dark bottle green colour, with a lovely glossy finish.
-If you fancy something a bit different, look out for variegated, spotted, or striped leaf forms, at specialist houseplant nurseries and online auction sites.
+This species produces large lance shaped leaves in a dark bottle green colour with a lovely glossy finish.
+If you fancy something a bit different, look out for variegated, spotted, or striped leaf forms, which are sometimes available from specialist houseplant nurseries and online auction sites.

-Plants bloom each year in the wild; occasionally, indoor plants will also flower.
-Aspidistra elatior blooms are produced at the base of the plant, at soil level.
-So, this is the area to examine, if you’re looking for Aspidistra elatior‘s chocolatey-purple coloured blooms, not above the leaves as you might expect.
+Plants bloom each year in the wild; occasionally, indoor plants will also flower, but this doesn’t happen very often.
+Aspidistra elatior blooms are produced at the base of the plant, low down at soil level; this is the area to examine, if you’re looking for Aspidistra elatior‘s chocolatey-purple coloured blooms, not above the leaves as you might expect.
 I’ve found that younger Aspidistra elatior plants, growing in larger pots, tend to be more likely to bloom, but in my experience, indoor plants are much less likely to flower.

 Aspidistra elatior is an evergreen rhizomatous perennial with quite tough and resilient leaves.
 These plants are very tolerant of drought and neglect, which has given rise to Aspidistra elatior‘s common name – the Cast Iron Plant.